 Some of these domestic arrangements are cleverly adapted dumpsters on wheels, and once decorated to suit the occupant’s taste appear reasonably habitable, cheerful even.

-Further on there are tents, no sign of people, and dogs, the urban breed, animals that stare blankly into space and look capable of inflicting serious harm.
+Further on, there are tents, no sign of people, and dogs, the urban breed, animals that stare blankly into space and look capable of inflicting serious harm.

 the arc of the seasons wheeling round.

 If you are one of the many who feel the necessity of working for a living, a lot of people with no chance ask for money.

-Consequently, one needs to adopt an economical coping strategy that’s civilized and say hello to acts that are often highly aggressive, people yelling from across a street, or in your face, smack, for cash.
-Offered in this manner, a robust hello acknowledges the humanity of the other person and acts as an unambiguous form of no.
+Consequently, one needs to adopt a coping strategy that’s civilized and say hello to acts that are often highly aggressive, people yelling from across a street, or in your face, smack, for cash.
+Offered in a friendly manner, a robust hello acknowledges the humanity of the other person and acts as an unambiguous form of no.

-someone more vulnerable, someone who hasn’t walked the streets of Guatemala City in Zone 1 where no police can be found and the wall of sorrow, the place where pictures of kidnapped women fade in the sun, serves as a reminder of how hopeless conditions can become outside the United States,
+Every time, the person unprepared for the duties of life moves onto the next target: someone more vulnerable, someone who hasn’t walked the streets of Guatemala City in Zone 1 where no police can be found and the wall of sorrow, the place where pictures of kidnapped women fade in the sun, serves as a reminder of how hopeless conditions can become outside the United States.

-These massive constructions, the product of a business that makes public art for cities, blend with the environment behind the same line of defense one sees everywhere, fences with barbed wire.
+These massive constructions, the product of a business that makes public art for cities, blend with the environment behind the same line of defense one sees everywhere, fences crowned with barbed wire.

 According to a man speaking at the excellent show at the Oakland Art Museum on the schools of California art from Diego Rivera to today, the graffiti art form is almost entirely driven by young males, and is meant to mock corporate advertising.

-So tremendous they crowd out the land and everything on it, setting aside the steel giants at the border, the gracious hills surrounding the city,
+So tremendous they crowd out the land and everything on it, setting aside the steel giants, the gracious hills surrounding the city,

 the grove of Redwoods that found themselves abruptly liberated from an ugly raised freeway, a construction that for years tore the guts from the neighborhood and rendered it a wasteland, when the earth shook,

-Walk the streets enough in West Oakland and one can see the dim outline of the American future.
+Walk the streets enough in West Oakland and one can see the outline of the American future.